apache/pekko-projection/docs/src/main/paradox/testing.md

 ## Testing with mocked Projection and SourceProvider

 To test a handler in isolation you may want to mock out the implementation of a Projection or SourceProvider so that you don't have to setup and teardown the associated technology as part of your _integration_ test.
-For example, you may want to project against a Cassandra database, or read envelopes from an Akka Persistence journal source, but you don't want to have to run Docker containers or embedded/in-memory services just to run your tests.
+For example, you may want to project against a Cassandra database, or read envelopes from an Apache Pekko Persistence journal source, but you don't want to have to run Docker containers or embedded/in-memory services just to run your tests.
 The @apidoc[TestProjection] allows you to isolate the runtime of your handler so that you don't need to run these services.
 Using a `TestProjection` has the added benefit of being fast, since you can run everything within the JVM that runs your tests.